Ezio Vendrame: Coaching career

 Following his retirement, Vendrame pursued a coaching career with little success; he coached the youth teams of Pordenone, Venezia, and Sanvitese, but often came into conflict with the parents of the members of the youth teams he coached.
 As he favoured the technical aspect of the game over tactics, he was known for his rigorous training sessions which focussed predominantly on technique and his teams' play while in possession of the ball, rather than on athletic preparation, tactics, or set plays, with one of his former players once remarking: "he only ever made us run as a punishment."

-Writing career
+Personal life and health

 Following his retirement from football, Vendrame pursued a career as a writer, publishing several books, including "Se mi mandi in tribuna godo" in 2002 ("If you send me to set in the stands I will enjoy it," in Italian – a reference to a phrase he had uttered after being excluded from the first team by his Napoli manager Vinício before a match against Cagliari during the 1974–75 season), in which he expressed that one of his biggest regrets as a footballer was disrespectfully nutmegging A.C.
 Milan star Gianni Rivera, who was one of his footballing idols, along with Luigi Meroni, Gianfranco Zigoni, and Diego Maradona.
 Vendrame was also deeply interested in music and poetry; he also wrote songs, poems, and even played the guitar.

-Death
+He has a wife, Roberta and had a daughter named Francesca.

-Vendrame died of cancer at the age of 72 on 4 April 2020.
+Vendrame died of cancer and COVID-19 at the age of 72 on 4 April 2020.